AndrewDavis1191/tinyACM/README.md

 No need for internet (Party in the desert?) :heavy_check_mark:

-Operator Mode --> To station someone to handle the badging, if desired :heavy_check_mark:
+Secure Operator Mode with Swipe&Show --> To station someone to handle the badging, if desired :heavy_check_mark:

 Journal --> To log entries and exits in the database :heavy_check_mark: